-Let’s get one thing established at the outset of today’s blog post.
-Some of the subject matter that we will be discussing today is not easy to understand and is not the most thrilling material to discuss, either.
+Let's get one thing established at the outset of today's blog post.
+Some of the subject matter that we will discuss today is not easy to understand and is not the most thrilling material to discuss.

 I get that.
-Valuing your business, or your spouse’s business, is not going to tug on your heart-strings like discussing your children and the issues surrounding them.
+Valuing your business, or your spouse's business, is not going to tug on your heartstrings like discussing your children and the issues surrounding them.
 Nor should it.
-However, I do believe that if your case does involve a business that either you or your spouse own that it is important to understand the factors involved in valuing that business in your divorce.
+However, I do believe that if your case does involve a business that either you or your spouse own that it is essential to understand the factors involved in valuing that business in your divorce.

-So my advice is to stick with me over the next day or so and to go through each blog post with the idea that if you learn something today you can help yourself down the road in your divorce.
-Ordinarily, you would have no way to really know any of this information since much of it is not common sense and the people in your life who have divorced may not have businesses that needed to be divided.
-With that said, let’s get into our discussion on valuing a business.
+So my advice is to stick with me over the next day and go through each blog post with the idea that if you learn something today, you can help yourself down the road in your divorce.
+Ordinarily, you would have no way to know any of this information since much of it is not common sense, and the people in your life who have divorced may not have businesses that need to be divided.
+With that said, let's get into our discussion on valuing a business.

 Is there an accurate method for valuing a business?

-The short answer to provide to that question is- not really, no. If you go online you can read dozens if not hundreds of articles on this subject and come away still not knowing how to accurately appraise the value of your business.
-If you employ fifteen different appraisers to come into your business and assign it a value you will likely come out of your divorce with fifteen different values.
+The short answer to that question is- not really, no. If you go online, you can read dozens if not hundreds of articles on this subject and come away still not knowing how to appraise the value of your business accurately.
+If you employ fifteen different appraisers to come into your business and assign it a value, you will likely come out of your divorce with fifteen different values.

-Your attorney and you are best off to use a forensic accountant who will not cost an arm and a leg, and one that has experience in valuing businesses within the context of a divorce.
+You and your attorney are best off to use a forensic accountant who will not cost an arm and a leg and one that has experience in valuing businesses within the context of a divorce.

-Often times it comes down to each spouse hiring their own appraiser and a battle between the attorneys to cross-examine each expert about their methods for valuing the business.
-Being able to show that there are other methods available that are likely more accurate that should have been applied is what your attorney is likely to argue.
+Often it comes down to each spouse hiring their appraiser and a battle between the attorneys to cross-examine each expert about their methods for valuing the business.
+Being able to show that there are other methods available that are likely more accurate than should have been applied is what your attorney is likely to argue.

 Step One to valuing a business: Collect Documentation

-Regardless of what valuation method you are utilizing the first step in the process is to collect basic documents and information that can assist in the initial analysis of the business.
-Along with this step, the appraiser will likely take a look at the financial statements of your company to determine if it is necessary to adjust them.
-“Normalizing” the statements is what this process is.
+Regardless of what valuation method you are utilizing, the first step in the process is to collect essential documents and information that can assist in the initial analysis of the business.
+Along with this step, the appraiser will likely take a look at your company's financial statements to determine if it is necessary to adjust them.
+"Normalizing" the statements is what this process is.

-For example, if the balance sheet of your company shows an unrealistic value of your company’s building.
+For example, if your company's balance sheet shows an unrealistic value of your company's building.

-This can obviously have a tremendous effect on the overall value of what you believe the business to be worth and what it is actually worth.
-Also, if you have been listing personal expenses under the heading of business expenses then your own valuation of the business is probably off there as well.
+This can have a tremendous effect on the overall value of what you believe the business is worth and worth.
+Also, if you have been listing personal expenses under the heading of business expenses, then your business valuation is probably off there.

 Applying various methods to value your business

-Once the books are reviewed and the “true” numbers are shown, your appraiser will have to choose a method to value your business and then do so.
-If you are selling your home, an appraiser would do a look through inside and outside the home to determine if there are any defects in the property.
+Once the books are reviewed, and the "true" numbers are shown, your appraiser will have to choose a method to value your business and then do so.
+If you are selling your home, an appraiser will look inside and outside the home to determine any defects in the property.

-This is a fairly well-established practice and is understood by most adults in our country.
+This is a reasonably well-established practice and is understood by most adults in our country.
 As a result, your appraiser may end up selecting a similar method to value your business.

 Your appraiser could do the research necessary to determine what businesses similar to yours have sold for recently.
-If he or she finds out a shareholder in a similar business sold her 10% stake in the business for $20,000, then it would follow that your 50% stake in your own business would be worth $100,000.
+If they find out a shareholder in a similar business sold her 10% stake in the business for $20,000, then it would follow that your 50% stake in your own business would be worth $100,000.

-Other methods of valuing a business that are utilized frequently in Texas divorces are as follow:
+Other methods of valuing a business that is utilized frequently in Texas divorces are as follow:

 -Adjusted book value.
-Whatever the tangible assets of your business are, they would be appraised and shown at market value in the analysis of the appraiser.
-Once the liabilities of your business are subtracted from that number you would then have an adjusted book value for your business.
+Whatever the tangible assets of your business are, they would be appraised and shown at market value in the appraiser's analysis.
+Once the liabilities of your business are subtracted from that number, you would then have an adjusted book value for your business.

 As we have discussed in an earlier blog post on this subject, the adjusted book value of a business tends to undervalue rather than overvalue a firm.
-The reason being is that for many service sector businesses, the tangible property of your business is likely quite low.
+The reason is that for many service sector businesses, the tangible property of your business is likely relatively low.

 -Income approach.
-There is a concept in business that the money that an investor pays for a business depends on the amount of money that the investor will receive over a certain time period as a function of their being an owner in the business.
+There is a concept in business that the money that an investor pays for a business depends on the amount of money that the investor will receive over a specific period as a function of their being an owner in the business.
 Any approach to valuing a business that takes income as its primary consideration will look at how much income is likely to be created by the business in the future.
-Determining how much money an investor would need to dedicate to a business in order to turn a profit is what this method seeks to figure out.
+This method seeks to figure out how much money an investor would need to dedicate to a business to turn a profit.

 What standards are in place when determining the value of a business?